-Delano High's School Plan for Student Achievement has been reviewed, analyzed, and updated by all site stakeholders.
-For the 2021-2022 academic year, the Site Leadership team reviewed and made necessary updates.
-Once updates were made by the leadership team, teachers had an opportunity to review and make additional changes.
+Delano High's Single Plan for Student Achievement has been reviewed, analyzed, and updated by all site stakeholders.
+For the 2019-2020 academic year, the Site Leadership team reviewed and made necessary updates on Thursday, September 24th during its monthly leadership meeting.
+Once updates were made by the leadership team, teachers had an opportunity to review and make additional changes on Wednesday, October 16th.
 Delano High School parents were informed of the goals outlined on the SPSA and had an opportunity to collaboratively work on updates during two stakeholder meetings: Title 1 and English Language Advisory Committee meetings.
+Both meetings were held on Thursday, September 12th at 5:30 PM and 6:30 PM in the Jon McDowell Parent Center.
+On September 17, 2019, students, parents, community members, classroom teachers, and classified staff making up the School Site Council were able to review and approve the site's SPSA.
+The SPSA is scheduled to be approved by the Board of Trustees on Tuesday, November 13th, 2019

 Site Administration, instructional staff, counselors will continue to provide updates at cohort meetings, leadership team meetings, Board Meetings, and student advisory group meetings about progress toward goals outlined on the SPSA.
-Results will be reported to all stakeholders during relevant meetings.
+Results will be reported to all stakeholders during relevant Back to School Night, Title 1, School Site Council, cohort, and leadership meetings.

-A summary of the meetings that were held during the 2020-2021 academic year are listed below:
+A summary of the meetings that were held during the 2018-2019 academic year are listed below:

 Delano High in collaboration with DJUHSD conducted stakeholder meetings throughout the year with parent advisories, school and district administrators, teachers, students, and other staff members.
 Delano High School also consulted with Delano Joint Union High School District Teachers Association and California School Employees Association in the review and analysis of the LCAP.
+An LCAP public forum was held on May 9, 2019 for review of the proposed actions and for comment from the public.
+A summary of those meetings is outlined below.

-Teachers: LCAP stakeholder meeting
+Teachers: LCAP stakeholder meeting was held on 1/30/2019.

-Specialized Instructional Support Personnel: LCAP Stakeholder meeting classified staff from each high school.

-Students: LCAP stakeholder meeting
+Specialized Instructional Support Personnel: LCAP Stakeholder meeting was held on 2/14/2019.
+Students: LCAP stakeholder meeting was held on 2/15/2019.

-Stakeholder meetings were held with district staff that included counselors, psychologist, nurses and
+Stakeholder meetings were held with district staff that included counselors, psychologist, nurses and classified staff from each high school on 2/15/2019.